fraunhoferfokus/open-content-decryption-module/README.md

 Navigate the folders and see the readme files for further information.

+## How to contribute

+See the [wiki](https://github.com/fraunhoferfokus/open-content-decryption-module/wiki) for information on how to contribute to this project.

 ## Known Issues / Comments

 This is a preliminary version of OCDM.
 Please file any issues or comments.